abbudao/slides-pulsar/slides/prom-stack.md

 Grafana allows you to query, visualize, alert on, and explore your metrics, logs, and traces no matter where they are stored.

 Note:
-We will run in docker grafana:
+We will run in docker Grafana:
 ```sh
 docker run -i -p 3000:3000 grafana/grafana
 ```